HKingz/GKD/README.md

 3. https://sourceforge.net/projects/peter-ar/
 4. https://sourceforge.net/projects/peter-dwarf/

-Finally, get GKD source from svn://svn.petersoft.com/GKD, username : gkd, password : gkd.
+Finally, git clone GKD source from https://github.com/mcheung63/GKD.git

 1) execute the command in installJar.txt
 2) run “mvn clean package”, you will have a GKDxxxxx.jar in your target folder, now you are ready to run it.